lxlxlx82/Comparative-brain-asymmetry-study/README.md

 # Comparative-brain-asymmetry-study

 Clinical and experimental data obtained using a variety of methods have documented the left hemispheric specializations for linguistic and praxis functions.
-However, the neural substrates for these functional lateralities - the structural asymmetries are still unclear and can be best determined throught comparative study between the human and our closest relatives - chimpanzee.
-In my studies, I aim at investigating the unique brain asymmetry that is specific to the human brain, which may shed light on the evolution of our species.
-This is achieved mainly through (1) modelling brain asymmetry features and (2) performing statistical comparative analysis of the human and chimpanzee cohorts.
+To determine the neural substrates for these functional lateralities, I examined the unique structural asymmetries throught a comparative study between the human and chimpanzee brain.
+Specially, I (1) created a pipeline that allows the segmentation of the chimpanzee brain written in shell script (2) built computational models for brain asymmetry using MatLab (3) performing statistical comparative analysis of the human and chimpanzee cohorts in R, MatLab, SPSS, xls.
+(4) published the results in top peer reviewed journals in the field.